MicroEJ/docs/DeviceDeveloperGuide/appendix/javalibs/kf.rst

 ``Build Dynamic Feature``\ MicroEJ platform\ ``Execution`` tab.
 The generated file can be dynamically loaded by the Kernel runtime using ``ej.kf.Kernel.load(InputStream)``.

+..
+   | Copyright 2008-2020, MicroEJ Corp.
+Content in this space is free
+   for read and redistribute.
+Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
+   | MicroEJ is a trademark of MicroEJ Corp.
+All other trademarks and
+   copyrights are the property of their respective owners.